We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 Please call us on 1300 889 743 or fill in our free assessment form to speak with one of our experienced mortgage brokers about your situation.

 Major banks and lenders will not consider SMSF borrowers that have bad credit.

-Bank are mostly concerned with the trust income of your super fund and whether is enough liquidity in the fund for you to afford the mortgage, which you can read more about on the SMSF loan page.
+Banks are mostly concerned with the trust income of your super fund and whether there is enough liquidity in the fund for you to afford the mortgage, which you can read more about on the SMSF loan page.

-However, they will also take into account the asset to liability position as well as the credit history of the trustee making the guarantee, which is you.
+However, they will also take into account your asset-to-liability position as well as your credit history since you are the trustee making the guarantee.

 Luckily, there are at least one or two specialist lenders that will consider adverse listings on a “rate for risk” basis.

 That means that your interest rate will be slightly higher to due to higher risk but, again, you’ll only be with the specialist lender until your credit file clears, and you’re in a better financial position.

 Most lenders won’t actually refinance an SMSF bad credit but there a couple of major banks that will.

 How do I build a strong case?

 The specialist lender will look at your bad credit history on the basis of “life events”.